sergiocupa/labeldesigner/README.md

 - Zoom of the editing area
 - Zpl generator using the edited layout

-The layout is saved in JSON format.
+The label is saved in a JSON file, abstracted from the printing protocol.

 Next features: